ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

   longer hardcoded here: `layouts/partials/search.html` renders it from `data/doc_versions.yaml` (relURL paths, so it works on any host) — a per-version build should append entries there.
-- **`/doc/latest` URL compatibility (SEO).** The live site's canonical docs URLs are `/doc/latest/...` (and `/doc/1.x/...`); the merged site serves docs flat at `/doc/...` and has no `/doc/latest`.
-Before the unified site replaces stackgres.io, those URLs must keep resolving (server redirects or Hugo aliases), and internal links that point at `doc/latest` (footer Resources menu) must keep working.
-Do not rewrite such urls to `doc` — public URL parity with the standalone site is the constraint.
+- **Docs URL compatibility (SEO).** `/doc/latest/...` parity is done (step 18: docs serve at `/doc/latest`, `/doc/` alias mirrors the live 301).
+Still open:
+  `/doc/1.x/...` URLs resolve on the live site but not here (needs the per-version build — see the docs-versioning item), and the `/doc/` alias is a Hugo meta-refresh, not a real 301 — production needs the server-level redirect.
+Public URL parity with the standalone site is the constraint; never rewrite internal links away from live URLs.
 - **Docs search.** sg-doc ships a lunr search fed by an `index.json` output on the docs *home* page.
 The merged site's home belongs to the main web; the docs section's JSON output needs rewiring (outputs config on the `doc` section).